plone/Installers-UnifiedInstaller/README.txt

 The "sudo" utility is required for a root install.
 This security utility is included with most recent Unix workalikes and is easily installed on other systems.
 Please make sure to configure "sudo" properly otherwise it could harm your system !
-If you do not know "sudo" please read its documentation first !On BSD-heritage systems, this in the security directory of the ports collection.
+If you do not know "sudo" please read its documentation first !
+On BSD-heritage systems, this in the security directory of the ports collection.

 Installation Options